codeadamca/php-mysql-images/README.md

 If you're using a local server phpMyAdmin can usually be accessed by starting your server and then clicking on the phpMyAdmin link.
 If you're using a hosting account there will be a link to phpMyAdmin in your control panel.

-Once you have phpMyAdmin open, click on the import tab and select the `links.sql` file from this repository.
+Once you have phpMyAdmin open, click on the import tab and select the `images.sql` file from this repository.
 This will create a table called `links` and populate it with some sample data.

 2. Place the images form the repository in the same folder as your PHP.